 • If you access your funds during the month, your forfeit bonus interest.
 Base interest rates are generally low, so your return could be modest.

-Learn more about term deposits and have a look at some of our frequently asked questions about term deposits.
+Take out a term deposit and have a look at some of our frequently asked questions about term deposits.